hiyuantang/modeling_pipeline/README.md

 # Modeling Pipeline

 ## Introduction
-Welcome to the Project Name, a comprehensive solution for training, testing, and visualizing machine learning models.
+Welcome to the `Modeling Pipeline`, a comprehensive solution for training, testing, and visualizing machine learning models.
 The main script, `main.py`, streamlines the process of managing your machine learning experiments.

 ## Features
 - **Automated Directory Management**: Automatically creates a `results` directory and a session directory with a unique random hash for each training session.